15 Best Social Media Forums for Real Discussions

 What Are Social Media Forums?

-A social media forum is just a place online where people talk.
-Not like Instagram where you scroll and like stuff.
-More like a community board where someone posts a question and others jump in to help.
+Social media forums are just places online where people talk.
+Not like Instagram, where you scroll and like stuff.
+More like a community board where someone posts a question, and others jump in to help.

 Purpose of Social Media Forums